 Basic Overview of Change Oriented Therapies:

-- Change-oriented therapy (COT) encompasses many therapy orientations and interventions.
+- Change-oriented therapies (COTs) encompass many therapy orientations and interventions.

-- Reparative Therapy is the most articulated approach.
+- Reparative Therapy2 is the most articulated approach.

-- But it is only one psychodynamic approach within a spectrum of COT.
+- But it is only one psychodynamic approach within a spectrum of COTs.

-- Psychodynamic but also cognitive, interpersonal, narrative, and group modalities can be utilized in COT.
+- Psychodynamic but also cognitive, interpersonal, narrative, and group modalities can be utilized in COTs.

 - One focus is on “gender affirmation.”

-- This can include the development of nonsexual intimacy and a sense of emotional comfort and belonging with male heterosexual peers.
+- This can include the development of nonsexual intimacy and a sense of emotional comfort and belonging with same-sex heterosexual peers.

 - COT stresses the importance of client autonomy and self-determination.

-- Support client goals to prioritize conservative religious values over their same-sex attractions in identity development.
+- Support client goals to prioritise conservative religious values over their same-sex attractions in identity development.